 - Trick website visitors into phishing

-- Use a hacked website to infect systems of site visitors and much worse things
+- Use your hacked website to infect systems of website visitors and so on.

 - It can give you a holistic view of misconfigured integrations implemented within your code and offer you a chance to do a secure code review.

 - It also helps in preparing your plugin dev/security team to cope up with active vulnerability exploitation.